alright buddy (BUDDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 alright buddy Historical Price

-According to the latest data gathered on alright buddy live price page, the current price of alright buddy is 0.01681384USD.
-The circulating supply of alright buddy(BUDDY) is 1.00B BUDDY , giving it a market capitalization of $16.85M.
+According to the latest data gathered on alright buddy live price page, the current price of alright buddy is 0.01311322USD.
+The circulating supply of alright buddy(BUDDY) is 1.00B BUDDY , giving it a market capitalization of $13.11M.

 The alright buddy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUDDY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.